maxitg/SetReplace/Documentation/Generators/SetReplaceSystemParameters.md

 Out[] = {MaxGeneration, MaxDestroyerEvents, MinEventInputs, MaxEventInputs, MaxEvents}
 ```

-The entire system spec including the rules can be passed as well (although the rules don't affect the result):
+The entire system spec including the rules can be passed as well (rules don't affect the result):

 ```wl
 In[] := SetReplaceSystemParameters[AtomicStateSystem[a_ :> a + 1]]